-The majority of the Group's capital consists of its net equity, current and non-current loans, committed credit facilities and borrowings.
+The majority of the Group's capital consists of its net equity, long-term bonds, current and non-current loans, committed credit facilities and borrowings.
 Management monitors and assesses the capital requirements for the Group and ensures that enough funding is available to meet the working capital requirements and also for the future business development.
 To raise funding, the Group considers a wide range of financing options including committed credit facilities, bond issuances and equity contributions.

-HMH Holding B.V., must comply with certain financial covenants under its Facility Agreement.
-Details of which are given in note 4.6.
+HMH Holding B.V., the parent company of the Group, must comply with certain financial covenants under its Facility Agreement and bond terms, details of which are given in note 4.6.
 The Group's current funding requirements have been met from operations and from the existing debt instruments.